 This lesson should start approaching any terrain.
 Discuss horizon, wind, gradient and potential lift/sink well in advance of the arrival in any valley.

-Fly a constant altitude while maintaining a constant wingtip distance from terrain.
+Fly a constant altitude while maintaining a constant wingtip distance from terrain to provide the instructor with insight into the student's performance near terrain.

 By using outside reference as the primary source, and only confirming performance with instruments, this exercise will help to develop the skill of accurately superimposing the horizon onto varied backgrounds.